Last Updated: April 22, 2015

-Veteran's Benefit Expert Question and Answer to see
+Veterans Benefit Expert Question and Answer to see answers

-Living Advisors, who work throughout the country, can answer
+Advisors, who work throughout the country, can answer basic

-basic questions about VA benefits, and refer local veteran aid
+questions about VA benefits, and refer local veteran aid experts

-experts for more intensive assistance.
-They can also help you
+for more intensive assistance.
+They can also help you identify

-identify senior communities where veteran aid can be used.
+senior communities where Veteran's Aid and Attendance can be